-Changes in government policy, legislation (including tax) or regulatory interpretation applying to companies in the financial services and insurance industries in any of the markets in which Prudential operates, which in some circumstances may be applied retrospectively, may adversely affect Prudential's product range, distribution channels, capital requirements and, consequently, reported results and financing requirements.
+Changes in government policy, legislation (including tax) or regulatory interpretation applying to companies in the financial services and insurance industries in any of the markets in which Prudential operates, which in some circumstances may be applied retrospectively, may adversely affect Prudential's product range, distribution channels, profitability, capital requirements and, consequently, reported results and financing requirements.
 Also, regulators in jurisdictions in which Prudential operates may change the level of capital required to be held by individual businesses or could introduce possible changes in the regulatory framework for pension arrangements and policies, the regulation of selling practices and solvency requirements.
 Furthermore, as a result of the recent interventions by governments in response to global economic conditions, it is widely expected that there will be a substantial increase in government regulation and supervision of the financial services industry, including the possibility of higher capital requirements, restrictions on certain types of transaction structure and enhanced supervisory powers.

-Current EU directives, including the EU Insurance Groups Directive ('IGD'), require European financial services groups to demonstrate net aggregate surplus capital in excess of solvency requirements at the group level in respect of shareholder-owned entities.
-The test is a continuous requirement, so that Prudential needs to maintain a somewhat higher amount of regulatory capital at the group level than otherwise necessary in respect of some of its individual businesses to accommodate, for example, short-term movements in global foreign exchange rates, interest rates, deterioration in credit quality and equity markets.
-The EU is also developing a new solvency framework for insurance companies, referred to as 'Solvency II'.
-The new approach will be based on the concept of three pillars - minimum capital requirements, supervisory review of firms' assessment of risk, and enhanced disclosure requirements - and will cover valuations, the treatment of insurance groups, the definition of capital and the overall level of capital requirements.
-A key aspect of Solvency II is that the assessment of risks and capital requirements will be aligned more closely with economic capital methodologies, and may allow Prudential to make use of its internal economic capital models, if approved by the Financial Services Authority (FSA) or other relevant supervisory authority.
+Current EU directives, including the EU Insurance Groups Directive ('IGD') require European financial services groups to demonstrate net aggregate surplus capital in excess of solvency requirements at the group level in respect of shareholder-owned entities.
+The test is a continuous requirement, so that Prudential needs to maintain a higher amount of regulatory capital at the group level than otherwise necessary in respect of some of its individual businesses to accommodate, for example, short-term movements in global foreign exchange rates, interest rates, deterioration in credit quality and equity markets.
+The EU is also developing a new regulatory framework for insurance companies, referred to as 'Solvency II'.
+The new approach is based on the concept of three pillars Pillar 1 consists of the quantitative requirements, for example, the amount of capital an insurer should hold.
+Pillar 2 sets out requirements for the governance and risk management of insurers, as well as for the effective supervision of insurers.
+Pillar 3 focuses on disclosure and transparency requirements.

+The Directive covers valuations, the treatment of insurance groups, the definition of capital and the overall level of capital requirements.
+A key aspect of Solvency II is that the assessment of risks and capital requirements are intended to be aligned more closely with economic capital methodologies, and may allow Prudential to make use of its internal economic capital models, if approved by the Financial Services Authority (FSA) or other relevant supervisory authority.
 The Solvency II Directive was formally approved by the Economic and Financial Affairs Council in November 2009.
+Representatives from the European

-The European Parliament is currently discussing the Omnibus II Directive which, once approved, will amend the Solvency II Directive.
+Parliament, the European Commission and the Council of the European Union are currently discussing the Omnibus II Directive which, once approved, will amend certain aspects of the original Solvency II Directive.
 In addition, the European Commission is continuing to develop the detailed rules that will complement the high-level principles of the Directive, referred to as 'implementing measures'.
-The Omnibus II Directive is expected to be finalised during 2012, with the implementing measures expected to be finalised later in 2012.
+The Omnibus II Directive is scheduled to be finalised in late 2012 while the implementing measures are not currently expected to be finalised until early-mid 2013.
 There is significant uncertainty regarding the final outcome of this process.
 As a result there is a risk that the effect of the measures finally adopted could be adverse for Prudential, including potentially a significant increase in capital required to support its business and that Prudential may be placed at a competitive disadvantage to other European and non-European financial services groups.